Some people are difficult to shop for, then there’s my mom

 So there will be several presents under Mom’s tree from me this year.
 And now you know what three of them are.
 And I’m pretty sure as soon as Mom picks them up, she’ll know what they are, two.
 Ever since that one Christmas, I have made sure that the box of candy was wrapped by itself, so it would be no surprise to Mom what was inside.

-But that isn’t the point of this particular present.
+But surprise isn’t the point of that particular present.

 1. One time when I told this story, a friend who is also a mother and grandmother told me that there was a type of salt-water taffy she liked, and anyone who bought her some of that for Christmas was a winner in her book.2